 How Can You Protect Yourself?

 - Obviously, make sure your computer’s anti-virus software is up to date.

 - Don’t click on e-mail attachments from unsolicited senders.
 NACHA, FDIC, and the Federal Reserve all say they don’t send out unsolicited e-mails to bank account holders.
-If you want to confirm there’s a problem with your account or one of your recent transactions, contact your financial institution directly.- Don’t accept unsolicited jobs online that require you to receive funds from numerous bank accounts and then wire the money to overseas accounts. —you could get caught up in a criminal investigationHow the scheme works:
+If you want to confirm there’s a problem with your account or one of your recent transactions, contact your financial institution directly.

 After the perpetrators access your account, they conduct what’s called a distributed denial of service, or DDoS, attack using a botnet, which involves multiple computers flooding the financial institution’s server with traffic in an effort to deny legitimate users access to the site—probably in an attempt to deflect attention from what the bad guys are doing.